Employer of Record in Canada

 Mandatory Leave Entitlement in Canada

-The annual leave entitlement in Canada is 14 days (varies by province) for a full time worker.
+The annual leave entitlement in Canada is at least 2 weeks (varies by province) for a full time worker after one year of employment.
 These can include public holidays on top of that or within those days, which would otherwise be unpaid.

 Public Holidays In Canada